 The GPS was formed on 30 March 1892, and today has nine members – eight Sydney schools and The Armidale School, a country boarding school.

 On the Rise

-Dr David Mulford, our Headmaster arrived in 2009 and has brought stability and unity to the College with his grounded and approachable attitude.
-Dr Mulford’s warmth and enthusiasm for “the boy” is infectious and permeates throughout the College.
+The desire of Newington College Headmaster Mr Michael Parker to bring out the best in every boy is mirrored throughout the College.
 It's evident in the way we encourage our teachers, to the way they teach the boys.
-The three Heads of Campus, Mr David Roberts (Head of Stanmore 7- 12), Mr Ben Barrington-Higgs (Head of Lindfield Preparatory) and Mr Ian Holden (Head of Stanmore K -6) support the Headmaster.
-Together they form a dynamic leadership team.
+The three Heads of Campus, Mr David Roberts (Head of Stanmore 7-12), Mr Ben Barrington-Higgs (Head of Lindfield Prep) and Mr Ian Holden (Head of Wyvern Prep) support the Headmaster to form a dynamic leadership team.